Chapter 6 of 12

 Expect High Churn

 Do not panic if your Launch Day cohort churns at 40% while your organic baseline is 10%.
 This is normal.
 Filter your analytics to exclude "Launch Tourists" to get the real signal on Product-Market Fit.
+The launch cohort tells you about your marketing reach; the organic cohort tells you about your product quality.
+Both are important, but they answer different questions.

 Cohort Source Expected D7 Retention Analysis Notes

 Launch Day Product Hunt, Press, Social 15-25% High curiosity, low intent.
 Filter from core metrics.
+Don't panic at churn.

 Week 1 Organic SEO, Direct, Referral 30-40% Arrived with intent.
 Core signal for PMF.
+If this cohort churns, the product has a problem.

 Waitlist Converts Pre-launch email list 40-50% Highest intent.
 Best cohort for feedback.
+These are your first advocates.

 Pivot or Persevere?